marcepanowyy/ToursApplication/README.md

 https://user-images.githubusercontent.com/101901301/225701071-eecdf18d-3d10-442e-8574-743251b9b381.mp4

-<br>Additionally, the project provides authentication and authorization functionalities to guarantee the safety and protection of user data.
-To access specific sections of the platform, users need to be authorized, and their identities are verified through secure authentication techniques.<br>
+<br>Additionally, the project provides authentication and authorization functionalities to guarantee the safety and protection of user data.<br>

 https://user-images.githubusercontent.com/101901301/225701431-89691048-a4c4-4771-81d7-5b2c8d640d3e.mp4 <br>

+<br>To access specific sections of the platform, users need to be authorized, and their identities are verified through secure authentication techniques.<br>

 https://user-images.githubusercontent.com/101901301/225701575-acbd944c-ade5-4c7a-9b13-1393a65aefe7.mp4